Carmine Crocco: Youth

 Crocco was born into a family of five children in Rionero in Vulture, which was at the time part of the Kingdom of the Two Sicilies.
 His father, Francesco Crocco, was a servant of the noble Santangelo family from Venosa and his mother, Maria Gerarda Santomauro, was a housewife.

 His uncle Martino was a veteran of the Napoleonic army who fought in Spain during the Peninsular War, losing a leg, probably in the siege of Saragossa.
 Crocco grew up with the tales of his uncle, from whom he learned to read and write.

-While a child, Crocco began to develop an aversion towards the upper class, after his brother was beaten by Don Vincenzo, a young lord, for killing a dog who had attacked a Crocco family chicken.
+While a child, Crocco began to develop an aversion towards the upper class, after his brother was beaten by Don Vincenzo, a young lord, for killing a dog which had attacked a Crocco family chicken.
 His mother, pregnant at that time, tried to defend her son but the lord kicked her in the belly, forcing her to miscarry.
 His father was later accused of the attempted murder of Don Vincenzo and was imprisoned without sufficient proof.

 During his adolescence, Crocco moved to Apulia, to work as a shepherd, along with his brother, Donato.
-In 1845, Crocco saved the life of don Giovanni Aquilecchia, a nobleman of Atella, who had tried to cross the raging waters of the Ofanto River.
+In 1845, Crocco saved the life of Don Giovanni Aquilecchia, a nobleman of Atella, who had tried to cross the raging waters of the Ofanto River.
 Aquilecchia rewarded him with 50 ducats, permitting Crocco to eventually return to his home town from Apulia and find a new job.
 Crocco had the opportunity to meet Don Pietro Ginistrelli, Aquilecchia's brother-in-law, who was able to secure the release of his father from prison.

-However, by the time he was released Francesco Crocco was old and sick and this left Crocco to act as head of his family, working as a farmer in Rionero.
-Here he met don Ferdinando, don Vincenzo's son, who felt regret for his father's behavior against the family.
+However, by the time he was released, Francesco Crocco was old and sick and this left Crocco to act as head of his family, working as a farmer in Rionero.
+Here he met Don Ferdinando, Don Vincenzo's son, who felt regret for his father's behaviour against the family.

-Don Ferdinando offered him a job as a farmer on his property, but Crocco preferred to take money instead, which he used to avoid the military service, as during the Kingdom of the Two Sicilies, service was avoidable upon payment.
+Don Ferdinando offered him a job as a farmer on his property, but Crocco preferred to take money instead, which he used to avoid military service, as during the Kingdom of the Two Sicilies, service was avoidable upon payment.
 The nobleman accepted but was killed on 15 May 1848 in Naples by some Swiss troops.
 Thus Crocco had to join Ferdinand II's army, but he deserted as a result of killing a comrade in a brawl.
 In his absence, his sister Rosina had to take care of the family.